lblok/dapmaptest/README.md

 `layerSource` config object in the client.

-If you'd like to do this via an API call then you would need to pass a `params.json` file containing values for `placeholders` in the config file.
+If you'd like to do this via an API call then you would need to pass a `params.json` file containing values ffor `placeholders` in the config file.
 If you don't want to override the default values, just have an empty object in `params.json` when making the API call.